 Money-Saving Tips for First-Time Skiers

 The Epic SchoolKids Pass program is the best place to start.
-The program is available at Vail Resorts in Colorado and Utah (update: this program is now offered at Whistler Blackcomb in British Colombia beginning in the 2018-2019 ski season).
-The program offers free ski passes, one beginner lesson, and one equipment rental (which does not include goggles) for kids in Kindergarten through 5th grade.
+The program is available at Vail Resorts in Colorado, Utah, and to residents of Washington state and British Columbia at Whistler Blackcomb (but hurry – the 2022-23 season deadline to register is Oct 9!).
+The program offers free passes, one beginner lesson, and one equipment rental (excluding goggles) for kids in Kindergarten through 5th grade.

 Pro tip: When the kids are signed up for ski school, parents who aren’t skiing may get a discount to ride the gondola to watch the kids.
 Ask at the information desk or ticket window.